 Today, Minnamurra Rainforest is a popular weekend destination and when we arrived, about a dozen cars were queued up at the entrance gate.
 This could have taken a while, but one of the benefits of being part of a tour is queue skipping.
 Dave introduced himself to the park ranger and was given the green light to head to his reserved parking spot.
 I couldn’t help feeling a little smug as we drove past the queueing cars and through the park’s gate.

 Walking the trails through this wonderful forest is a feast for the senses.
-The first things you notice is that it is considerably cooler here than on the coast and that the air is thick with the scent of humid forest.
+The first thing you notice is that it is considerably cooler here than on the coast and that the air is thick with the scent of humid forest.
 Then you start hearing the gurgling sound of dozens of little waterfalls and the soft chirping of the birds.

 We took the Minnamurra Loop Walk and as we meandered along the elevated boardwalk and across suspension bridges we discovered a primeval world of strangler figs, giant bird’s nest ferns and shaded streams making their way in between moss-covered boulders.